leminhtuan2015/Today-I-Learn/game_engine_unity/unity_Physics_2D.md

   * ...

 * Unity provide components that handle the physical simulation for you
-* We must attach physics components for a GameObject to make that GameObject have physics behaviour
+* We must attach physics components to a GameObject to make that GameObject have physics behaviour

 ### Unity Physics Components